nayem2002/nayem2002/README.md

 ### Hi there 👋, I'm Nayem Ahammad
+I'm possionate Front-End Developer.I have been experience of building any kind of website using JavaScript/ReactJs/NodeJs/React Native and others cool libraries and frameworks.

 <hr/>
-I'm Frontend Developer.
-Constantly I learning and improving my skills and also I love learn coding.
 <br/><br/>
-🔭 I’m currently working on Amazon Clone<br/>
-🌱 I’m currently learning Backend Development<br/>
+🔭 I’m currently working on Freelancing marketplace<br/> 🌱 I’m currently learning Backend Development<br/>
 👯 I’m looking to collaborate on with others professional developers<br/> 💬 Ask me about Web Development<br/>